 Research shows a strong link between sound mental health and robust physical health.
 The connection between mind and mood play key roles in maintaining overall wellbeing.
 In fact, depression and other mental health issues can contribute to digestive disorders, sleep problems, lack of energy, heart disease, and other health issues.

 Fortunately, there are many strategies for strengthening mental health while reducing the burden, and associated health risks, of mood disorders.
 Exercise, healthy eating, and stress reduction techniques can keep the brain in tip-top shape.
-Other interventions can keep anxiety and depression from getting worse or becoming permanent.
+Other interventions can help reduce anxiety and depression and keep symptoms from getting worse.
 With expertise from preeminent behavioral health experts at Harvard Medical School, consumers can take positive action to manage stress and enhance their quality of life.

 Sadness touches everyone.
 But depression is a clinically recognized condition that causes a wide range of physical and emotional symptoms.
 These symptoms can range from lack of interest in daily activities to headaches and physical pain.
 Clinical depression may be linked with more serious conditions such as heart disease.